DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 **Application structure**
 The system is divided into two principal components:

 - **Frontend**: A native Android application built with Kotlin and Jetpack Compose.
 It provides the user interface for browsing itineraries, selecting accessibility preferences, saving trips, and submitting reviews.
-All HTTP requests are made using Retrofit, and the state is managed via `ViewModels` and `StateFlow`.
+All HTTP requests are made using Retrofit, and the state is managed via ViewModels  and **StateFlow** [11](#11-stateflow).

 - **Backend**: A Spring Boot API that manages core logic and data persistence.
 It exposes REST endpoints for all major operations and communicates with a PostgreSQL database.
 The backend includes full CRUD operations for itineraries, destinations, and accessibility features.